 I Know, MIND-BLOWING

 No matter how you spend your time outside, it will be time well spent!
-There are just too many benefits to ignore.
-And seriously some of them are mind-blowing, monumentus, headline news type benefits!
+There are just too many benefits to time outdoors to pass it up.
+And seriously some of them are mind-blowing, momentous, headline news type benefits!
 The increases in productivity, concentration and performance not to mention length of life and health mean that you’ll get way more time back than you put in.
 I mean, who doesn’t want to use their time more efficiently and have fun while doing it?

 So get yourself out there and have fun!
 Enjoy being outdoors!
 Share this article and create an outdoor community!
 Encourage your friends and family to live their best lives and join you in nature and good health!